Economic impact analysis: Applications

 Economic impact analyses are used frequently in transportation planning.
 Common tools for this application include the Transportation Economic Development Impact System (TREDIS) and TranSight.
-Several transportation agencies, including the Transportation Research Board and US Department of Transportation, publish guides, standards, and techniques for utilizing economic impact analyses in transportation planning projects.
+Several transportation agencies, including the Transportation Research Board and US Department of Transportation, publish guides, standards, and techniques for using economic impact analyses in transportation planning projects.

 Economic impact analyses are often used to examine the consequences of economic development projects and efforts, such as real estate development, business openings and closures, and site selection projects.
 The analyses can also help increase community support for these projects, as well as help obtain grants and tax incentives.

 An economic impact analysis is commonly developed in conjunction with proposed legislation or regulatory changes, in order to fully understand the impact of government action on the economy.
 The United States Department of Energy economic impact model is one example of this type of application.
 Many times the economic impact analysis is developed by the party advocating for the legislative or regulatory change, to communicate the merits of the proposed action.
 It can be useful with lobbying, media relations, and community outreach efforts.